ES 375-1H - Sport & Exercise Psychology

 FLC 100-6 - FYL: Resilience

-Pre-requisites: Latest Class Standing in the selection list First Year
+Pre-requisites: Latest Class Standing (Do Not Use) in the selection list First Year

 The purpose of this course is to engage students intellectually in a small class setting while connecting them with faculty, staff, other students, and Fort Lewis College.
 Course content will vary; the specific topic for each section will be listed by the instructor.